-The PSEO program enables Minnesota high school juniors and seniors to take college classes for high school and college credit.
+The PSEO program enables eligible Minnesota high school sophomores, juniors and seniors to take college classes for credit.
 The purpose of the program is to promote rigorous academic pursuits and provide a wider variety of options than may be available in high school.
-Students may attend either part-time or full-time.
-Tuition, fees and textbooks are provided at no cost.
+Eligible students may attend either part-time or full-time.
+Tuition, fees and textbooks are provided at no cost to the student.
 For more information about the PSEO program, please contact the Office of Enrollment Services at 651.846.1555.